Damola12345/udacity-starter-website/README.md

 -   `img` - The background image file for the website.
 -   `vendor` - Bootssrap CSS framework, Font, and JavaScript libraries needed for the website to function.
 -   `css` - CSS files for the website.
+-   `Architecture` - Architectural diagram of this project

 ## Project Setup